Geometric quantization of symplectic maps and Witten's asymptotic conjecture: Abstract

 \section{Abstract}

-We use the theory of Berezin-Toeplitz quantization to study the semi-classical properties of the parallel transport in the vector bundle of quantum states over the base of a fibration with prequantized compact fibres.
-We then use these results to establish semi-classical estimates on the induced trace of symplectic maps, showing that it localizes around the fixed point set and computing the first coefficient.
-We then give an application to the asymptotic expansion of the Witten-Reshetikhin-Turaev invariants of mapping tori.
+We use the theory of Berezin-Toeplitz operators of Ma and Marinescu to study the spaces of holomorphic sections of a prequantizing line bundle over compact Kähler manifolds under deformations of the complex structure.
+We show that the parallel transport in the induced vector bundle over the deformation space behaves like a Toeplitz operator, and compute its first coefficient.
+We then use this result to establish a semi-classical trace formula for the induced quantization of symplectic maps, and give an application to Witten's asymptotic expansion conjecture for the quantum representations of the mapping class group.